 - has no emotional load and meaning for you

 On the curve, you can see that if you memorize information now and try to recall after 14 days, you will be able to retrieve about 21-23% of the previously memorized knowledge.
-Mind you that this is the knowledge which is incoherent, bears no emotional load and means nothing to you.
+Mind you that this is the knowledge that is incoherent, bears no emotional load and means nothing to you.

 What happens when you start manually writing down words which interest you or when you are able to establish some connection between them and your life?
 Well, this number can definitely go up.